sukarnozhang/data_engineer_project_1/README.md

 python etl/pipeline/pipeline.py
 ```
-ETL pipeline is executed from metadata logging initialisation and logging.info for keeping the history as coded in utility folder as "metadata_logging.py" and extracting the log through initialising the log_table: "pipeline_logs" on config.yaml file.
+The ETL pipeline begins with metadata logging initialization using logging.info to track history, as implemented in the utility file metadata_logging.py.
+Logs are recorded in the table specified by log_table: pipeline_logs.
-Extract, Transform and Load are performed to get final loaded on pgadmin as "stocks_intraday", "staging_stocks" and "pipeline_logs".

 ## Testing
-(jinja file path="src\models\transform"),(test file path = "src\test\transform")
-Two unit testings are applied on the transformational datas on table stocks_intraday and staging_stock through pytest command after running the pipeline.jinja file to structure the mock table.
+One unit testing are applied on the transformational datas on table stocks_intraday and staging_stock through pytest command after running the pipeline.jinja file to structure the mock table.
 ## Docker file
 (path="\iex_finance\Dockerfile")
 (env file path = "\iex_finance\.env")